Political Alignment in Large Language Models: A Multidimensional Audit of Psychometric Identity and Behavioral Bias: Results

-\paragraph{Axis Misalignment.} As shown in Table~\ref{tab:conflation}, the Political Compass social axis exhibits negligible correlation with SapplyValues' authority dimension ($r=0.054$), but a strong negative correlation with cultural progressivism ($r=-0.643$).
-This indicates that, when applied to LLMs, the Political Compass social axis primarily captures cultural traditionalism rather than state authority.
+Figure~\ref{fig:mtmm_heatmap} visualizes the cross-instrument correlation structure after aligning ideological traits across inventories.
+Economic dimensions exhibit strong agreement across instruments.
+Consistent with the summary statistics reported in Table~\ref{tab:mtmm}, the Political Compass economic axis correlates strongly with both the 8Values economic dimension ($r=0.921$) and the SapplyValues economic dimension ($r=0.906$).

-\paragraph{Dimensional Granularity.} Clustering analysis further highlights these differences. $k$-means clustering on high-dimensional \textit{8 Values} vectors yields higher silhouette scores at $k=2$ ($S=0.422$) than clustering in 2D Political Compass space ($S=0.343$), indicating cleaner separation of ideological groupings when multidimensional representations are used.
+In contrast, the Political Compass social axis does not align with explicit authority measures.
+Its correlation with the SapplyValues authority dimension is negligible ($r=0.027$, $p_{\text{FDR}}=0.923$).
+However, after aligning the ideological traits for consistent directionality, the same axis shows a strong positive association with cultural progressivism $(r=0.719$, corresponding to a raw unaligned correlation of $r=-0.643)$, suggesting that when applied to LLM responses, it reflects cultural value orientation rather than authority-related preferences.